 In 2006, the two would eventually end up working a program together despite Foley saying a feud between the two of them would be rewarding bad behavior.
-Blurring the lines between shoot and work, their real-life animosity towards one another became storyline fodder.
+Blurring the lines between shoot and work, their real-life hatred towards one another became storyline fodder.
 The “glorified stuntman” quote was even used in promos in the build-up to their two-out-of-three falls match at Vengeance.
-Flair would end up winning 2-0 with Foley losing the second fall by disqualification.
-Two months later, an unmerciful “I Quit” match between the two at SummerSlam took place which also saw Flair winning.
+Flair would end up winning 2-0, with Foley losing the second fall by disqualification.
+Two months later, an unmerciful “I Quit” match between the two at SummerSlam took place, which also saw Flair winning.

 WATCH: Ric Flair vs. Mick Foley- “I Quit” Match at WWE SummerSlam 2006

-To end on a happy note, the two are said to be friends today after working out their differences while sitting next to each other on a plane ride.
+Nowadays, the two are said to be friends after working out their differences while sitting next to each other on a plane ride.